Paragliding training videos

 Launching with too much or too little brake from a mountain site – New pilots need to kite as much as possible in order to be able to fly "blind".
 That is, to be able to control their glider and know its location without looking at.
 When a pilot's brain gets overloaded (as here) he tends to make more mistakes.
 Anapra Mesa is a good place to make these kinds of mistakes while learning how to ridge soar.

-Tow training at the Evergreen Turf farms in Santa Teresa, NM – Note that a lot of running is involved.
+Tow training – This a mix of beginner and intermediate pilots launching in no-wind conditions by choice.
 One pilot, his first tow, sits down.
 Another pilot cannot get the glider up evenly on a number of tows but, near the end of the day starts to get the required control.
 Depending on the pilot's skill level, we adjust the tows to increase complexity at launch.
 Translated: If the pilot gets one thing down, we add another...and another....

 Near collision – These two pilots are pros but did NOT check the launch area to see if it was clear before takeoff!
-Almost a tragedy.
 If these pilots had attended our school, they would have learned not to do this.

 Yo-Yo ride – Why pilots need to be careful and launch in the proper conditions – it can be a yo-yo ride.